 After graduating from NYU, he spent three years overseeing the development and delivery of several critically acclaimed independent films, such as Michael Almeryda's Hamlet, The Sprecher's Thirteen Conversations About One Thing and Steven Shainberg's Secretary.

-Currently Brian is preparing another Ang Lee film based on the legendary relationship between Muhammad Ali and Joe Frazier.
-Production is planned to begin in 2017 and will continue to build on the technology explored on Billy Lynn.
+Currently Brian is developing another Ang Lee film with Jerry Bruckheimer Films.
+Production is planned to begin late 2017 and will continue to build on the technology explored on Billy Lynn.

 In 2014 and 2015 Schweitzer created the short documentary series Rhythm in Motion, profiling subway musicians in association with NYC’s Metropolitan Transportation Authority arts program, MTA Arts & Design.
 The Atlantic published the entire 10-part series.
 The episode Flor de Toloache was recognized with a Vimeo Staff Pick.
 Apple, Starbucks, AMEX, National Geographic, The New York Times, and JetBlue published episodes on their digital platforms.
 Spotlight Cinemas and IFC Films picked up the series to screen individual episodes before features at movie theaters nationwide.

-Schweitzer is currently working with Amazon Studios in the creation of a 5-part short documentary series surrounding the making of and the underlying story pillars of Brian Selznick’s second novel, Wonderstruck.
-Todd Haynes is directing the feature film which had its premiere at the 2017 Cannes Film Festival.
+Schweitzer is currently working with Amazon Studios in the creation of a 6-part short documentary series surrounding the making of and the underlying story pillars of Brian Selznick’s second novel, Wonderstruck.
+Todd Haynes directed the feature film which had its premiere at the 2017 Cannes Film Festival.